Jeremy Renner Breaks Down in Tears in First TV Interview

 As for what he sees in the mirror, the Hawkeye actor says, "I see a lucky man."

-Jeremy Renner, The Diane Sawyer Interview: A Story of Terror, Survival and Triumph airs Thursday, April 6. at 10 p.m.
-ET/PT.
+Jeremy Renner, The Diane Sawyer Interview: A Story of Terror, Survival and Triumph airs Thursday, April 6 at 10 p.m.
+ET.

-ET can also confirm Renner will also soon be conducting in-person appearances to promote his upcoming Disney+ series, Rennervations.
+Renner has been keeping fans up to date on his recovery, including walking on an assisted treadmill.
+ET has confirmed that Renner will be conducting in-person appearances to promote his upcoming Disney+ series, Rennervations.
 He'll start with the show's premiere in Los Angeles on April 11.
 This will be the first time he has made a live appearance since his accident.

 RELATED CONTENT: